 I started bringing Chili to our local baby gym at 6 months to help build essential motor skills and coordination.
 The gyms were so much fun, but I stopped going when he reached his first birthday due to time constraints.
 What I didn’t realize is that this type of place was EXACTLY what he needed during the winter months when he was eager to run around the house and throw balls all day.
 These gyms are perfect for letting toddlers release some of that wild energy when playing outside is out of the question.
 If you don’t have one nearby, learn how to make your own play gym at home!

 2. Sensory Bins

 Sensory bins are a great learning and development activity that appeal to your child’s senses in a fun way.
 They are visually, textually and audibly appealing and can even help your toddler with a variety of skills from fine motor to counting or matching.
 The key is to grab a few containers, bins, bottles or even sealed plastic bags and fill them with an array of objects around the house that your child can explore — you can pretty much use anything as long as it’s child-friendly.
-Try things like toys and food (balls, plastic dinos, blocks, uncooked pasta) or keep them seasonal (pine cones, feathers, snow).
+Try things like toys and food (balls, plastic dinos, blocks, uncooked pasta) or keep them seasonal (sea shells, feathers, snow).
 The possibilities are endless.

 3. Building Forts

-I love it when I come back from running a quick errand to find the hubby transforming a cardboard box to an obstacle course or fort for our son.
+I love it when I come back from running a quick errand to find the hubby transforming a cardboard box into an obstacle course or fort for our son.
 It’s truly amazing the things you can create with a box, duct tape & scissors!
 Not only does it provide hours of entertainment but my little boy gets a kick out of destroying the box once he’s had enough of it.

 4. Pretend Play